Jantero93/forum/README.md

 - ~~Users can upvote posts~~ **Done**
 - ~~All tests run on pipeline~~ **Done**
+- Users can edit posts in one hour from creation
 - Images can be attached to posts
 - Long term goal: Put this application running on AWS or Azure

 **On dev and prod environments automatically is generated admin user for testing purposes**
 Username: admin, password: root

+---

+<h2>Features</h2>

+- Individual users with roles
+- Admin can delete any posts
+- Boards are predefined at the moment
+- Users can delete only own posts
+- Users can create topics
+- Users can upvote posts (one upvote per post)
+- Secure authentication with JSON Web Token

 ---